Polyaspartic Floor Coatings · Vancouver, BC

 01 — Slab evaluation & planning

-We assess the concrete: previous coatings or paint, weak surface areas, oil contamination, cracking, spalls, and moisture risk.
+We assess the concrete: previous coatings or paint, weak areas, oil contamination, cracking, spalls, and moisture risk.

 • Identify coatings/sealers that must be removed.